CraigTreptow/rayz-gleam/README.md

-# Rayz-ts
+# Rayz-gleam

 An implementation of a ray tracer based on the
-["The Ray Tracer Challenge"](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge) book in Python.
+["The Ray Tracer Challenge"](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge) book in Gleam.

 ## Set Up